Mothrakk/LarvaSharp/README.md

 ### Basically, it's an I/O manager capable of handling a plethora of scripts/modules that run as independent processes.

 Also, Larva can do other things through hardcoded commands.
 Like evaluating a string as if you were to pass it into Python.
-Makes for a quick calculator!
+Makes for a quick calculator.

 Sky's the limit, really.